Panahi scoops the Cannes Palme d’Or

 Jafar Panahi with his Palme d'Or for A Simple Accident Photo: Courtesy of Cannes Film Festival

-Iranian filmmaker Jafar Panahi returned to the Cannes Film Festival Competition with A Simple Accident, and carried off the ultimate accolade the Palme d’Or at the Festival’s closing ceremony seven years after Three Faces earned him the Award for Best Screenplay.
+Iranian filmmaker Jafar Panahi returned to the Cannes Film Festival Competition with It Was Just An Accident, and carried off the ultimate accolade the Palme d’Or at the Festival’s closing ceremony seven years after Three Faces earned him the Award for Best Screenplay.

 Cate Blanchett presented the award for his fanciful tale which questions the meaning of freedom in Iran, a common theme in his work.
 He was surrounded by his team for an emotional conclusion to the evening.
-Earlier in the day and, perhaps, a portent of glory to come, A Simple Accident was given the 7th Citizenship Prize by a jury comprised of Isabelle Chenu, journalist, Muriel Coulin, filmmaker and director of photography, Delphine Coulin, filmmaker, screenwriter, and writer, Lionel Baier, Swiss filmmaker and producer, and Lucas Belvaux, Franco-Belgian filmmaker, actor, and novelist.
+Earlier in the day and, perhaps, a portent of glory to come, It Was Just An Accident was given the 7th Citizenship Prize by a jury comprised of Isabelle Chenu, journalist, Muriel Coulin, filmmaker and director of photography, Delphine Coulin, filmmaker, screenwriter, and writer, Lionel Baier, Swiss filmmaker and producer, and Lucas Belvaux, Franco-Belgian filmmaker, actor, and novelist.
 The jury praised Panahi’s "ability to challenge our understanding of freedom, justice, and free will.
-We were particularly impressed by the director's use of cinema to make A Simple Accident a reflection on individual responsibility, courage, and the need to end the cycle of violence."
+We were particularly impressed by the director's use of cinema to make It Was Just An Accident a reflection on individual responsibility, courage, and the need to end the cycle of violence."

 Scene from Palme d’Or winner A Simple Accident by Jafar Panahi